 Flapless LASIK, also known as LASEK, is a procedure that is used for those who are not candidates for traditional LASIK.
-This includes patients who have very thin corneas, anxiety about a creation of a flap, and deep set eyes.
+This includes patients who have very thin corneas, anxiety about the creation of a flap, and deep-set eyes.

 Visual recovery time is typically 1-2 weeks and patients may experience uncomfortable burning and gritty sensations for 4-5 days.
 This procedure typically has longer healing times than traditional LASIK and doesn’t have the immediate “wow” factor, but after 6 months postoperatively, the results have been the same.
 It is a great alternative for those who aren’t candidates for the traditional LASIK.
 This procedure also eliminates any complications of a flap found in the traditional LASIK.

 For more information about flapless LASIK or LASEK at our Boston-area practice, please contact the Nielsen Eye Center today.
 For more information about the LASEK procedure, watch the following video.
 Contact us at 617-471-5665 to see if you are a candidate!